stberry/obsidian-git-sync/README.md

 # obsidian-git-sync

 This is a private storage for syncronize the obsidian mark-down documents.

-using Ctrl+P and select commit, push, pull, etc.
+In Obsidian, using Ctrl+P and type commit, push, pull, etc.

+Auto commit and push per 1 minute.